alelom/python-package-folder/README.md

   - Version from `--version` argument
   - Proper package path configuration for hatchling
 - Creates temporary `__init__.py` files if needed to make subfolders valid Python packages
+- **README handling for subfolder builds**:
+  - If a README file (README.md, README.rst, README.txt, or README) exists in the subfolder, it will be used instead of the parent README
+  - If no README exists in the subfolder, a minimal README with just the folder name will be created
 - Restores the original `pyproject.toml` after build (unless `--no-restore-versioning` is used)
 - Cleans up temporary `__init__.py` files after build